John's Healthier Hot Chocolate

 What are some other possible emulsifiers?

 ChallengesSludge.
-Frequent stirring required to keep the ingredients mixed.
-Otherwise, the solids sink to the bottom.
+Frequent stirring is required to keep the ingredients mixed.
+Otherwise, the solids gradually sink to the bottom.
 This is probably mostly from the cacao.
 What is the solution?Deceptive food labeling.Undisclosed ingredients.Corrupt food producers.Corrupt food dealers.Unethical/incompetent/ineffective government regulation of food.

 [email protected]